George Solomos: Early life

-George was born and raised in Detroit; an American city which became known as Motor City – the center of the US car industry – as well as a wellspring of much great popular music; from soul to heavy metal and techno.
+George was born and raised in Detroit, an American city that became known as "Motor City" – the center of the US car industry – as well as a wellspring of much great popular music, from soul to heavy metal and techno.
 Prior to Motown, jazz had moved from up from the clubs of Chicago to Detroit in the 1920s, and George spent much of his teenage years in jazz clubs.
 His father ran a large Mediterranean delicatessen and general food store on Vermont and Henry Street, right near to Michigan Avenue.

 George Solomos joined the USAF at the age of 17 after changing his birth certificate with his father's permission.
 After a short period of training, he was almost immediately shipped to Britain, where he became a radio operator in an American B-17 Flying Fortress bomber based in an airfield in East Anglia.

-After his plane was shot down on his eleventh bombing mission to Germany; the crew bailed out of the burning bomber and George ended up landing tangled in the branches of an apple tree in North East France, near to the Belgian / Dutch border.
+After his plane was shot down on his eleventh bombing mission to Germany; the crew bailed out of the burning bomber and Solomos ended up landing tangled in the branches of an apple tree in North East France, near to the Belgian / Dutch border.
 He was rescued by a French grandmother and her granddaughter.
 After a night in the farmhouse he was passed to the French Resistance.

-He was taken on a journey of over 200 miles to a little village north of Paris called Evereux.
+He was taken on a journey of more than 200 miles to a little village north of Paris called Evereux.
 He stayed in the village with the caretaker of Château de Beaufresne, which had belonged to the famous impressionist painter, Mary Cassatt.
 The chateau was being used as a residence for German officers.
-At this point he was given a new – fake – ID card with a swastika stamp.
-George Solomos was then passed to other members of the Resistance who helped the young airman cross Occupied France and eventually enter Spain, from where he was sent to Gibraltar, and then back to his airbase near Ipswich.
+At this point, he was given a new – fake – ID card with a swastika stamp.
+He was then passed to other members of the Resistance, who helped the young airman cross occupied France and eventually enter Spain, from where he was sent to Gibraltar, and then back to his airbase near Ipswich.